spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - Misc Output can be read back and its exported effects are visible to memory decode and port selection tests.
+- Verification:
+  - Added `EGA_MISC_OUTPUT_AUDIT.md` mapping Misc Output storage, readback, and exported effects in `ega_top.v`, `ega_vgaport.v`, and `Peripherals.sv`.
+  - The audit verifies bit `0` color/mono port selection, bit `5` page-select
+    propagation to VRAM remap, and bit `7` palette-width propagation.
+  - DAC ports are documented as stubs that return `00h` and do not override the base EGA palette path.
+  - Bit `2` clock select and `3C2h` switch-sense reads are recorded as remaining gaps beyond storage/readback.

 ### EGA-205 - Verify Sequencer Register Behavior